 Just like with paid reviews, paid advertising would create bias and an obvious conflict of interest.

-If this website was dependent on revenue from paid advertising, and we found massive problems with our advertiser’s VPN, what are the chances of that information being published?
+If this website was dependent on revenue from paid advertising, and we found massive problems with our advertiser’s product, what are the chances of that information being published?

 It is for this reason that we will not have any advertising on this website: